NY START Director Presents at Roundtable Workshop Organized by National Academy of Sciences

 New York State OPWDD was invited to participate in a recent roundtable workshop sponsored by the National Academy of Sciences’ (NAS) Institute of Medicine to showcase START as a best practice.
 The Workshop, entitled People Living with Disabilities: Health Equity, Health Disparities and Health Literacy, was held in Washington, DC at the NAS building and was attended by a national audience of stakeholders engaged in various health advocacy, research and program development initiatives.

-Kate Bishop, Director of Program Development for NYS OPWDD presented as a panelist on best practices to address the issues of health disparity and literacy for people with developmental disabilities and co-occurring behavioral health challenges.
+Kate Bishop, Director of Program Development for NYS OPWDD presented as a panelist on best practices to address the issues of health disparity and literacy for people with developmental disabilities and mental health challenges.
 Kate identified the planning for and the implementation of the START model in the NYS OPWDD system and identified some of the early positive clinical outcomes for the individuals engaged in the START service in NYS to date.
 The core elements of the START model including data driven and evidence informed practices, multi-level cross systems linkages, consultation and assessment and learning collaboratives were presented.
 Additionally, the Public Health Model was discussed and the relationship of the START model to NYS’s goal to reform the healthcare delivery system to incorporate value based payment approaches was highlighted.

 Throughout the day there were trends that emerged as recommendations based on research were shared.
 Specifically the trends included: